 What We Intend to Produce

-According to NioCorp’s 2017 Feasibility Study, the Elk Creek Project is expected to produce the following over its 32-year operating life.
+According to NioCorp’s April 2019 Feasibility Study, the Elk Creek Project is expected to produce the following over its 36-year operating life.

-Ferroniobium (FeNb): An average of 7,055 tonnes per annum (tpa) of ferroniobium, which is a crucial component in high strength, low-alloy (HSLA) steel, whichis increasingly used in bridge and other large infrastructure projects, in high pressure oil and gas pipelines, in virtually all steel-chassis vehicles, and in many other applications.
-Niobium also is a component of superalloys used in nearly all jet engines and power generation turbines.which is used in mega-steel infrastructure projects, oil and gas pipelines, vehicles, commercial aviation, aerospace, and defense systems.
+Ferroniobium (FeNb): An average of 7,220 tonnes per annum (tpa) of ferroniobium, a crucial component in high strength, low-alloy (HSLA) steel that is increasingly used in bridges and other large infrastructure projects, as well as in high pressure oil and gas pipelines, steel-chassis vehicles, commercial aviation, aerospace, defense systems, and in many other applications.
+Niobium also is a component of superalloys used in nearly all jet engines and power generation turbines.

 Robust Estimated Financial Returns